How to Connect with the Writing Center

 The Writing Center is open to students at Alamance Community College for help with any writing task.
 Our services are useful for writers at every level and in any subject.
 Here are three ways to get assistance from the Writing Center:

-3. You can come directly to the Writing Center (Room 354 in the Main Building, inside the Academic Skills Lab, and to the left).
+2. You can come directly to the Writing Center (Room 354 in the Main Building, behind the ACC Information Desk).
 Writing tutors work with walk-in students whenever their time is not already booked.

-If you need assistance with any of these options, call 336-506-4190 or email email@example.com.
-You can also download our PowerPoint presentation for more detailed instructions here.
+If you need assistance with any of these options, call 336-506-4190.
+You can also download our PowerPoint presentation for more detailed instructions.

 Troubleshooting and Time Management